lorddev/utilities/README.md

 LordDesign.Utilities
 ====================

-This is a very simple (at first) class library for universal utilities such as logging.
+This is a very simple (at first) class library for universal utilities such as error logging.

 ### Dependencies
 - ELMAH